 Children generally don’t need to undergo cholesterol testing, unless there’s a family history of early-onset heart problems.

-Before recommending medication, your doctor may weigh many variables your changeable risk factors, your age, your current health and the drug’s side effects.
-If you need a medication to improve your cholesterol levels, chances are you may need it for many years.
+Before recommending medication, your doctor may weigh many variables your changeable risk factors, your age, your current health, and the drug’s side effects.
+If you need medication to improve your cholesterol levels, chances are you may need it for many years.

 Your LDL cholesterol level is usually the deciding factor.
 If you have no risk factors for heart disease, an LDL level greater than 190 milligrams per deciliter (mg/dL) generally requires medication.
 With two or more risk factors, an LDL level greater than 160 mg/dL may require medication.
 If plaques have narrowed the arteries around your heart and restricted the flow of oxygen-rich blood to your heart’s muscles (coronary artery disease), your doctor may suggest medication and lifestyle changes to lower your LDL to less than 100 mg/dL.
 And if you’re considered at very high risk, you and your doctor may even discuss lowering your LDL to less than 70 mg/DL.